 Clinical trials are studies devised to research new medication or techniques.
-They aim to bring improvements in the treatment of diseases or treat conditions that currently do not have a cure.
-They offer the possibility to access new treatment free of charge for the patient and for up to three years.
+They aim to bring improvements to the treatment of diseases or treat conditions that currently do not have a cure.
+They offer the possibility of accessing new treatment free of charge for the patient and for up to three years.

 Barraquer has always been dedicated to research and innovation in the field of ophthalmology.